LearningRegistry/LearningRegistry/docs/install/ubuntu.rst

 9. Start LR for the first time
 ------------------------------

-Switch back to the learnreg user account:
+Switch back to the learnreg user account (sudo su - learnreg) and start the LR:

 ::